Skip to content

 This may not be relevant if you’re writing a children’s picture book or even a chapter book, as most of them have illustrations.
 But if you’re writing a middle grade, you will need to describe your MC somewhat.

-Just give enough information for the reader to be able to imagine what your MC looks like.
+Just give enough information for the reader to imagine what your MC looks like.

 Is he tall?
 Is she fair or dark?
 Is she thin?
 Does he have any unusual characteristics?